ContentSquare/chproxy/docs/src/content/docs/use-cases/wildcarded.md

 ---
 title: Pass user names and passwords as is
-menuTitle: Wildcarded users
+sidebar:
-category: Use Cases
+  label: Wildcarded users
-position: 305
+  order: 5
 ---

 Suppose you need to use `ClickHouse` LDAP facilities.
 It is more secure and more flexible than having credentials hardcoded in ClickHouse or a `chproxy` configuration files.